saaguero/ckad-notes/README.md

 ```

 https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/
-- The command and arguments that you define in the configuration file override the default command and arguments provided by the container image.
+- The `command` and `arguments` that you define in the configuration file override the default command and arguments provided by the container image.
 If you define args, but do not define a command, the default command is used with your new arguments.
 If you supply a command but no args for a Container, only the supplied command is used.
-- The environment variable appears in parentheses, `$(VAR)`.
-This is required for the variable to be expanded in the command or args field.
+- Environment variables needs to be in parentheses, `$(VAR)` to be expanded in the `command` or `args` fields.

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/
 - `Probe with command`